shivaShahsavari/ShivaShahsavari.github.io/README.md

 # Shiva Shahsavari Resume
-Both links to my LinkedIn profile and Github repositories are inserted in this webpage.
+To get to know me better, please refer to [My github profile](https://shivashahsavari.github.io/).
+There you can find my LinkedIn profile and Github repositories as well.
-Please for more information refer to them.